 Being a Spanish celebration, making as much noise as possible is essential and musical noise makers were there for the choosing.

 Silly hats abounded.

-Thinking back to the Mainz Carnival Guards who sporting imitation Bonaparte era French military uniform look-alikes recalling French occupation of the Rhineland – and even the carnival flag being the French Tricoleur flag with a yellow stripe added, I wondered if the tradition of silly hats hearkened back to something similar here: poking fun at controlling forces of a Spanish type.
+Thinking back to the Mainz Carnival Guards who sport Bonaparte-era French military uniform look-alikes recalling French occupation of the Rhineland – and even the carnival flag being the French Tricoleur flag with a yellow stripe added, I wondered if the tradition of silly hats hearkened back to something similar here: poking fun at controlling forces of a Spanish type.